-A reader was asking about whether we know of a method or formula to highlight every other row and column in Excel.
+A reader was asking about whether we know of a formula to highlight or shade every other row and column in Excel.
 Today, we’ll learn how to apply different color schemes to alternate rows or columns in Excel.
-There are several ways to alternate row colors, but today, we will focus on two main ways to do that: using conditional formats and using table designs.
+There are several ways to accomplish this (including using Visual Basic for Applications code) but today, we will focus on two solutions that are relatively straightforward and require no coding: using conditional formats and using table designs.

 - At first we need to select the rows that should be shaded using conditional formatting.

 - Now go to the home ribbon, click on the drop down box of conditional formatting and select new rule.

 - In select a rule type, hit use a formula to determine which cells to format.

 - In the format values where formula is true, enter the formula =mod(row(),2)=0.